During (metaphase I) the bivalents (pairs of homologous chromosomes) are organized along the metaphase plate.

 Metaphase occurs in the middle of mitosis, when the chromosomes line up in the middle of the cell.

-What phase comes between G1 and G2 phase?
+What includes G1 S and G2 phases?

 At what stage during mitosis does the nuclear envelope break up?